What this page contains:

 “We look forward to continuing our relationship with Nightsafe, as well as our support to the young people who will use the new facility, long after the TV cameras have moved on.”

-With the build work currently in progress, Rt Rev. Philip North, Bishop of Burnley and The Venerable Mark Ireland, Archdeacon of Blackburn both called in recently to check on progress.
+Rt Rev. Philip North, Bishop of Burnley and The Venerable Mark Ireland, Archdeacon of Blackburn (pictured) both called in recently to check on progress.

 Bishop Philip said: “It is a wonderful project and is a great example of one of our parishes living out the ‘transforming communities’ part of our Diocesan Vision 2026 – looking outwards and serving the people in their immediate area.